Children and youth

 Our Children’s Ministry volunteers are faithful and fun!
-We run background checks on each of our volunteers and they attend a “safe church” training.
+We run background checks on each of our Children’s Ministry volunteers.

 We believe that singing is a great way to express our love to God, to learn about the Kingdom of God and to build friendships with children in our church family.

-Led by Marissa Alaniz, our Grace Notes Choir (ages 4 through 2nd grade) meets 11:15-11:30 am on Sundays.
-With a gentle, fun approach, Marissa teaches the children simple songs about God’s love.
+Grace Notes Choir: Led by Coley Roberts, our Grace Notes Choir (ages 4 through 2nd grade) meets from 11:45-12:05 pm on Sundays.
+With a gentle, fun approach, Coley teaches the children simple songs about God’s love.
 A few times a year, the Grace Notes sing as part of the Sunday morning worship service.
 All children are welcome!